michaelockenden/algorand-flask/blog/blogpost.md

     └── wsgi.py
 ```

-`requirements.txt` should be filled with the requriements mentioned earlier.
-This can then be installed with `pip install -r requirements.txt`.
+`requirements.txt` should be filled with the requirements mentioned earlier.
+We can install this with `pip install -r requirements.txt`.
 Make sure your virtual environment is activated.

 The remaining files should be filled out as such: